Selling at a loss for tax purposes: a strategy to consider

 August

-For example, for the sale at a loss to be applicable to the current taxation year, the financial advisor will ensure that the execution of the transaction meets the deadlines with the settlement date usually effective two business days after the sale.
+For example, for a tax loss to apply to the current tax year, the financial advisor will ensure that the transaction settles by December 31.
+It’s important to note that settlement dates typically occur two business days after initiating a sale.

 Sources